CesarTrevisan/Behavioral-Cloning/README.md

 To combat the overfitting, I modified the model inserting Dropout in Convolution and Fully Connected Layers (code line 118, 121, 123, 125, 128, 133, 135)

-Then I trained model using Amazon's EC2 Intance, getting goog results:
+Then I trained model using Amazon's EC2 Instance, getting goog results:

 ![Alt text][training_aws]